python-lsp/python-lsp-server/CONTRIBUTING.md

 # Setup the environment

 1. Clone the repo: `git clone git@github.com:python-lsp/python-lsp-server.git`
-2. Create the virtual environment: `python3 -m venv .venv`
+2. Create the virtual environment: `python -m venv .venv`
 3. Activate: `source .venv/bin/activate`
-4. Install an editable installation: `pip3 install -e .`
+4. Install an editable installation: `pip install -e .`
     - This will ensure you'll see your edits immediately without reinstalling the project
 5. Configure your editor to point the pylsp executable to the one in `.venv`